genius92606/genius92606.github.io/_posts/2019-09-11-apple-special-event.md

 Apple announced several devices and services.

-However, I'll focus on the Ipad only~
+However, I'll focus on the Ipad in this post only~

 ## Ipad 7th generation